Pig farming: Environmental and health impacts

 Feces and waste often spread to surrounding neighborhoods, polluting air and water with toxic waste particles.
 Waste from swine on these farms carry a host of pathogens and bacteria as well as heavy metals.
 These toxins can leach down through the soil into groundwater, polluting local drinking water supplies.
 Pathogens can also become airborne, polluting the air and harming individuals when ingested.
 Contents from waste have been shown to cause detrimental health implications, as well as harmful algal blooms in surrounding bodies of water.
 Due to Concentrated Animal Feed Operations (CAFOs), those who live in the surrounding areas of pig farms tend to experience health complications.
 Symptoms included headaches, nausea, and weakness due to the fumes that are emitted from these farms.
 Those who work directly inside these farms often experience these symptoms more intensely.
 Typically, workers of these farms experience respiratory issues such as wheezing, coughing, and tightness of the chest as well as eye and nasal irritation.
 This is in part due to the air quality being poor because of the air particles being contaminated with hog feces.

 Little to no regulation has been written by the EPA and federal legislators surrounding CAFOs to protect the welfare of both the environment and humans from their impacts.
 The only permit required by federal law on wastewater runoff by CAFOs is the National Pollutant Discharge Elimination System (NPDES) permit.
 NPDES are authorized under the Clean Water Act and aim to reduce dumping of pollutants in water systems.
 However, one of the most detrimental waste management practices used at swine farms, manure lagoons, have little to no regulations surrounding waste management, as they are not connected to a moving water source and therefore is not seen as an imminent threat to human or environmental health.

+Occupational hazards

+Common occupational hazards faced by pig farmers include but are not limited to exposure to toxic gases and particulate matter.
+The Occupational Safety and Health Administration or OSHA sets health and safety standards for hazardous substances in the workplace called permissible exposure limits or PELs.
+Specific PELs exist for toxic gases and particulate matter and these standards are legally enforced by OSHA to ensure that the safety and health of workers are protected.